semaphoreP/codeastro/Day1/git_intro/README.md

 the repo; (3) Resolve conflicts between the remote and local versions of files in the repo; and (4) Remove changes you don't want to keep.

-For this demo, you will need 3 applications running: a web-browser with the Github webpage (where you have logged into your account), a terminal window, and then your favorite text editor.
+For this demo, you will need two wondows open: a web-browser with your Github page and VS Code.

 ## Make a Remote Repository via Github